OfficeDev/TeamsAppCamp1/Labs/Labs-A/Lab-A03.md

 #### Step 2: Add the Teams client applications

-Click "Expose an API" 1️⃣ and then "+ Add a client application" 2️⃣.
+Select "Expose an API" 1️⃣ and then "+ Add a client application" 2️⃣.

 ![Open the Expose an API screen](../Assets/03-002-AppRegistrationUpdate-2.png)

 Paste the ID for the Teams mobile or desktop app, `1fec8e78-bce4-4aaf-ab1b-5451cc387264` into the flyout 1️⃣ and check the scope you created earlier 2️⃣ to allow Teams to issue tokens for that scope.
-Then click "Add application" 3️⃣ to save your work.
+Then select "Add application" 3️⃣ to save your work.

 Repeat the process for the Teams web application, `5e3ce6c0-2b1f-4285-8d4b-75ee78787346`.